Negotiating For Your Home During the Pandemic

 How Will the Pandemic Impact Your Homeowners Insurance?

 Home warranties are just one part of the home-protection focus.
 Having the right homeowners insurance in place is also essential when it comes to protecting your investment.
-In some cases, COVID-19 is having an impact on the ability to obtain and maintain homeowners insurance, which means it’s important to keep the following considerations in mind.
+In the current market, elevated catastrophe losses and reconstruction costs have pushed premiums higher and tightened underwriting in some regions, so keep the following considerations in mind (NOAA; Triple‑I; Verisk).

 Pandemic uncertainty in coverage